-- 20 The 2014 eruption at Piton de la Fournaise (PdF), La Réunion, which occurred after 41 - 21 months of quiescence, began with surprisingly little precursory activity, and was one of the - smallest so far observed at PdF in terms of duration (less than 2 days) and volume (less than - 23 | 0.4 x 10 m).
-The pyroclastic material was composed of golden basaltic pumice along with - 24 | fluidal, spiny-iridescent and spiny-opaque, spiny iridescent, and fluidal-basaltic scoria-along - 25 with golden basaltic pumice.
-Density analyses performed on 200 lapilli reveal that the spiny- - opaque clasts are the densest (1600 kg/m) and richest in crystals (55 vol.\%), and the golden - pumices are the lightest least dense (400 kg/m) and poorest in crystals (8 vol. %).
-The - 28 connectivity data indicate that the fluidal and golden (Hawaiian-like) clasts have more - 29 isolated vesicles (up to 40 vol. %) than the spiny (Strombolian-like) clasts (0-5 vol. %).
-These - 30 textural variations are linked to primary pre-eruptive magma storage conditions.
-The golden - and fluidal fragments track the hotter portion of the melt, in contrast to the spiny fragments - 32 and lava that mirror the cooler portion of the shallow reservoir.
-Exponential decrease of the magma ascent and output rates corresponded to progressive tapping of these distinct portions 33 of the storage system.
-Increasing syn-eruptive degassing and melt-gas decoupling lead to a 34 decrease in the explosive intensity from early fountaining to Strombolian activity.
-The 35 geochemical results confirm the absence of new hot input of magma into the 2014 reservoir 36 and confirm the emission of a single, shallow, differentiated magma source, possibly related 37 to residual magma from the November 2009 eruption.
-Fast volatile exsolution and crystal-38 melt separation (second boiling) were triggered by deep pre-eruptive magma transfer and 39 stress field change.
-Our study highlights the possibility that shallow magma pockets can be 40 41 quickly reactivated by deep processes without mass or energy (heat) transfer and produce 42 hazardous eruptions with only short term elusive precursors.
+- 20 The 2014 eruption at Piton de la Fournaise (PdF), La Réunion, which occurred after 41 - 21 months of quiescence, began with surprisingly little precursory activity, and was one of the - smallest so far observed at PdF in terms of duration (less than 2 days) and volume (less than - 23 0.4 x 10 m).
+The pyroclastic material was composed of spiny-opaque, spiny-iridescent, and - 24 fluidal basaltic scoria along with golden basaltic pumice.
+Density analyses performed on 200 - 25 lapilli reveal that the spiny-opaque clasts are the densest (1600 kg/m) and richest in crystals - 26 (55 vol%), and the golden pumices are the lightest (400 kg/m) and poorest in crystals (8 - vol%).
+The connectivity data indicate that the fluidal and golden (Hawaiian-like) clasts have - more isolated vesicles (up to 40%) than the spiny (Strombolian-like) clasts (0-5%).
+These - 29 textural variations are linked to primary pre-eruptive magma storage conditions.
+The golden - 30 and fluidal fragments track the hotter portion of the melt, in contrast to the spiny fragments - and lava that mirror the cooler portion of the shallow reservoir.
+Exponential decrease of the - 32 magma ascent and output rates corresponded to progressive tapping of these distinct portions of the storage system.
+Increasing syn-eruptive degassing and melt-gas decoupling lead to a 33 decrease in the explosive intensity from early fountaining to Strombolian activity.
+The 34 geochemical results confirm the absence of new hot input of magma into the 2014 reservoir 35 and confirm the emission of a single, shallow, differentiated magma source, possibly related 36 to residual magma from the November 2009 eruption.
+Fast volatile exsolution and crystal-37 melt separation (second boiling) were triggered by deep pre-eruptive magma transfer and 38 stress field change.
+Our study highlights the possibility that shallow magma pockets can be 39 40 quickly reactivated by deep processes without mass or energy (heat) transfer and produce 41 hazardous eruptions with only short term elusive precursors.

-- 43 Key words-: Piton de la Fournaise, Hawaiian activity, Strombolian activity, shallow reservoire, texture, petrology, geochemistry - 45 1.
+42 Key words: Piton de la Fournaise, Hawaiian activity, Strombolian activity, shallow reservoire, 43 texture, petrology, geochemistry

+44 1.
 Introduction